We will explore the difference between Invesco QQQ Trust (QQQ) vs Vanguard Growth ETF (VUG).

 The top 10 holdings make up 50% of the portfolio.

-This makes VUG less diversified compared to other ETFs such as Vanguard Total Stock Market Index Fund ETF (VTI).
+This makes VUG less diversified than other ETFs, such as Vanguard Total Stock Market Index Fund ETF (VTI).

 No Minimum Investment

 QQQ and VUG are exchange-traded funds (ETFs), so there is NO minimum investment.
 Investors looking to buy fractional shares can use platforms like M1 Finance.
-(Get $50 When You Use This Link)
+(Get $100 When You Use This Link To Create An Invest Account and Deposit $5,000 Within 30 Days)

 Typically, fractional shares are not available for ETFs, but with M1 Finance, you can purchase fractional shares with no commission.